 - Grove of small trees: Provides a quiet, calm space for reading or soothing anxious minds.

 - Winter garden: Students can observe and appreciate the beauty in bare stalks, focus on patterns in tree bark, listen to the gentle sound of wind through conifers, and read stories in animal tracks.
+View trees, shrubs, and plants that add winter interest.

 Whatever you choose, consider the tools you need to take care of it.
 You’ll also need a space to store the tools.
 Remember, students can take care of the garden too.